divaprotocol/oracles/README.md

 1. DIVA smart contract via the `getPoolParameters` function
 1. DIVA subgraph

-The specifications for both are provided below.

-### DIVA Smart contract
+### DIVA smart contract
-To query pool parameters from the smart contract, call the following function using the `poolId` (incremental unsigned integer) as argument:
+Pool parameters can be queried from the smart contract by calling the following function using the `poolId` as argument:
 ```s
 `getPoolParameters(poolId)`
 ```

+The `poolId` is a unique identifier, more precisely, an unsigned integer of type `uint256` that starts at 1 and increments by 1, that is assigned to each pool at pool creation.

 ABI:
 ```json